elisarchod/turtle_app/README.md

+Hi,
+this is my first e2e project for levereging the LLM usages I used langchain as my development platform and thire guidelince for best practice the purpose here is not to build the best app but to experiment with many tools as possible

 ### Usage for the project:

 Have a home personal assistant for home theater with different services (call qbitorrnet, sickchill for managing the torrent search )